Retirement At 55 On A $98K Household: 3 Fixes, 7 Years Earlier

 +$31K projected

-Roger had been contributing 4.5% for nine years.
-The match at Triumph kicks in at 6%.
-We had been handing Triumph $2,300 a year – nine years of $2,300 we should have had – because nobody had ever said the words ‘you’re leaving the match on the table’ in plain English.
-The planner said them in the first ninety seconds.
+Roger had been at 4.5% for nine years.
+Triumph’s match kicks in at 6%.
+We had been gifting Triumph $2,300 a year – nine years of $2,300 that should have been ours – because no one had ever told him in plain words that he was leaving the match on the table.
+The tool said it in the first ninety seconds.

-Saturday morning – while their coffee was still hot – Roger logged into the Triumph 401(k) portal and bumped his contribution from 4.5% to 6%.
-Twelve minutes including a password reset.
-Sharon emailed her HR contact at Spokane Public Schools to switch future 403(b) contributions from Traditional to Roth.
-Done before 10:30 a.m.
+That Saturday morning, coffee still warm, Roger logged into the Triumph 401(k) portal and lifted his contribution from 4.5% to 6%.
+Twelve minutes, password reset included.
+Sharon emailed her Spokane Public Schools HR contact to redirect her future 403(b) contributions from Traditional to Roth.
+All of it done before 10:30 a.m.

-Saturday morning Sharon and Roger had been planning to work until 71 by default.
-The tool’s 4% rule (take out 4% of your savings each year in retirement) analysis on their actual savings rate said the math actually worked at 64 if they made the three fixes and stayed the course for eight more years.
+By default, Sharon and Roger had been aiming at 71 – the year Sharon’s pension would top out.
+Run against their real savings rate, the tool’s 4% rule (take out 4% of your savings each year in retirement) analysis showed the math working at 64, provided they made the three fixes and held the line.

-The Saturday we got the date back from the tool was the first Saturday in 12 years we didn’t have to add up two statements with a calculator.
-We sat on the back porch with our coffee.
-Roger said: ‘Sixty-four feels different than seventy-one.’
-I said: ‘Sixty-four feels like the rest of our life starts seven years earlier.’
+The Saturday the tool gave us the date back was the first Saturday in 12 years we did not have to total two statements with a calculator.
+We sat on the back porch instead.
+Roger said, ’Sixty-four feels different than seventy-one.’
+I said, ’Sixty-four feels like the rest of our life starts seven years sooner.’

 30-Day Action Plan